-United Kingdom Extra-EU imports at national level are by country of consignment; non-monetary gold is excluded from national
+United Kingdom Extra-EU imports at national level are by country of consignment; non-monetary gold is excluded from national statistics until December 2013 as reference month.

 Source: Member States' national quality reports

 6.2.6 Why do ITGS differ from trade in goods in BoP and national accounts?